 - Fixed the ceilings and added insulation in 4 rooms

 This project was the first to utilize our new tool trailer, and it made a world of difference to have many tools close by for whatever surprise presented itself.

 Caretakers Joseph and Raine and Summer Servants instructed groups to the completion of demolition and construction of a new 8’x12’ deck with 36’ of wheelchair ramp.
-This allowed Paul to safety make his Dr. appointments after
+This allowed Paul to safely make his Dr. appointments after medical complications.